ferrocyante/Manage-Server/README.md

 ### Step 2 — Place the Server Folder

+Download the server folder from the latest release.
+Confirm the folder must have the exe file inside it directly.
 Put the `server` folder somewhere permanent on your machine, for example:

 ```
 C:\Tools\switch-tabs-server\